Alaska Railroad Dining Options

 Both Adventure Class and GoldStar passengers traveling on either the Denali Star or Coastal Classic may choose a full service dining experience in the lower level of the GoldStar dome.
 Tables generally accommodate parties of four, and small parties are typically combined with others during busy periods.
 The railroad prides itself in the freshly prepared cuisine served on board, and strives to include local Alaskan ingredients in many of its dishes.

 Breakfast features specialties such as the Aurora Breakfast, Country Starter and Stuffed French Toast.
-The lunch menu has a nice selection of items such as the Healy Miner's Lunch, Reindeer Penne Bolognese or the Grilled Chicken Caesar Wrap.
-Dinner entrees include favorites such as the Slow Braised Pot Roast, Arctic Cod, and Midnight Sun Meatballs, with salad and soup options also available.
+The lunch menu has a nice selection of items such as the Reindeer Penne Bolognese, Burgers, or the Grilled BBQ Chicken Wrap.
+Dinner entrees include favorites such as the Slow Braised Pot Roast, Arctic Cod, and Midnight Sun Penne, with salad and soup options also available.
 Of course a tasty selection of desserts and after diner drinks are available to complete your Alaska dining experience.
-Meals are included for GoldStar passengers, while Adventure Class passengers who choose the Sit Down Dining option should expect to pay $9 to $14 for breakfast items, $13 to $17 for lunch, and $18 to $22 for dinner selections.
+Meals are included for GoldStar passengers, while Adventure Class passengers who choose the Sit Down Dining option should expect to pay $9 to $14 for breakfast items, $13 to $16 for lunch, and $19 to $22 for dinner selections.

 ARR GoldStar Dome Service Meals